-Browned butter transforms gnocchi and Brussels sprouts into a delectable dish in just 20 minutes and with one pan.
+Browned butter transforms gnocchi and Brussels sprouts into a delectable dish in just 20 minutes with one pan.

 - Gnocchi - Both shelf-stable and frozen varieties work in this recipe.
 Shelf-stable gnocchi can be found in the pasta aisle and frozen gnocchi can be found in the frozen pasta section of your local supermarket.